Winnti Scenario: Biotech R&D Espionage

 - Sunset all trusted vendor exceptions and replace with certificate-pinning or hash validation.

-Debrief question: “What does this mean for your organization’s confidence in third-party R&D software when the signing certificate was revoked 4 months before deployment?”
+Debrief question: “What does this mean for your organization’s confidence in third-party R&D software when a compromised vendor’s valid certificate was used to sign a malicious update – and your deployment process skipped all independent validation?”

 Gap 2: Legacy System Decommissioning Backlog Creates Persistent Attack Surface (Priority: high)